Someone once said, “He who has all the answers isn’t asking the right questions.” We like to think we have both!

 Can I ship a gift directly to my child?

 What happens when my child graduates from the program?

-We're the one of the largest nonprofit organizations in Kansas City — proud hometown of the world's best BBQ, great jazz and some pretty amazing sports teams.
+We’re one of the largest nonprofit organizations in Kansas City — proud hometown of the world’s best BBQ, great jazz and some pretty amazing sports teams.
 (Side benefit: Living and working in the U.S. Midwest keeps our overhead costs low.)

 But our mission goes well beyond our great city: We help kids around the world break free from poverty.
 Through a proven approach, local staff in each country and 70+ community centers strategically located in 10 countries (Colombia, the Dominican Republic, Ecuador, Guatemala, Honduras, India, Mexico, the Philippines, the USA and Zambia), we’re working to give our kids the tools to grow up healthy, educated, employed and empowered to break the cycle of poverty.

 And when we say “we,” we mean “you,” too!
 After all, we can only accomplish our goals if we do them together.

 We believe that all change starts with ONE person.
 And we’re bringing together a movement of people who make a real difference in the world.
 We call that the power of (every)ONEsm.

 Our kids.
 Half the kids in the world (about a billion) are growing up in poverty.
 And while global poverty is a huge and complex problem, it’s also solvable.
 In fact, we’ve got a bold plan to help.